SGP07/SGP07/README.md

 ### Hi there 👋

+I'm a Computer Science student with a deep passion for coding and exploring the fascinating world of artificial intelligence.
+My journey in the realm of technology is just beginning, and I'm excited to share my progress and projects with you.

+## About Me
+- 🎓 Currently pursuing a degree in Computer Science.
+- 🌱 Exploring the vast landscape of AI and machine learning.
+- 💻 Enthusiastic Python coder.

 <!--
 **SGP07/SGP07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.